 - Economics, Finance, & Analytics

-Hell or High Water Contract Definition
+What is a Hell or High Water Contract?

 A hell or high water contract is a non-cancelable agreement by which the lessee is legally obliged until the expiration of the contract, to continue making stipulated installment payments to the lessor, irrespective of any complications they may run into during usage of the leased property or equipment.